janetjoywilson/janetjoywilson.github.io/_posts/2016-07-16-why-books-and-bicycles.md

 image: images/trl.jpg
 excerpt: "let me explain how I combined my passion for books & bicycles"
 tag:
+- personal
 - bicycles
 - books
+- theatre
-- urban planning
+- dance
 - infrastructure
-- shape my city
 ---

 ## I love alliteration

 I confess I have an addiction to alliteration.
 No, I am not in therapy for it as I think it adds to my charm.
 Yes, I am funny or so I think and with that said, books & bicycles fit perfectly together.
-I'm writing a bit of a bio below so that you know my history and maybe understand some of the choices I make.
+I'm writing a bit of a bio below so that you know my history and maybe understand some of the choices I have made.

 ## farm girl